Panasonic G85 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the G85 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the G85 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The G85 was replaced by the Panasonic G95, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G85 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.